Behavioral Health Partial Hospital Program

 BHP’s therapy model emphasizes patient education as well as core CBT and DBT skills.
 Examples of core skills include:

 - Cognitive restructuring

 Although less prominent, BHP treatment also draws from additional scientifically proven approaches under the umbrella of CBT, such as acceptance and commitment therapy (ACT), exposure and response prevention therapy, and motivational interviewing.

 In addition to core CBT/DBT skills, groups and individual sessions from our specialty areas are added to supplement core skills as part of individual treatment plans.
 The program provides treatment targeting specific disorders including:

-The Behavioral Health Partial Hospital Program is best-suited to adults with diagnoses such as mood and anxiety disorders, depression, personality disorders, bipolar disorder, and substance use disorders who are seeking intensive day treatment.
+The Behavioral Health Partial Hospital Program is best-suited to adults with diagnoses such as mood and anxiety disorders, depression, personality disorders, and bipolar disorder who are seeking intensive day treatment.

-Patients should have their outpatient provider fill out and return the BHP Community Referral Form so that staff can assess whether partial hospital care and this program is a good fit for the patient.
+Patients should have their outpatient provider fill out and return the form below so that staff can assess whether partial hospital care and this program is a good fit for the patient.

 McLean accepts Medicare, Massachusetts Medicaid and many private insurance and managed care plans.
 Insurance coverage may be limited for some services, especially for longer-term partial hospital treatment and residential services.

 More information on insurance providers accepted by McLean Hospital may be found on the Mass General Brigham website.
 You may also find it beneficial to review McLean’s patient billing and financial assistance information.